leanix/leanix-reporting/features.md

 ### Formatting of numeric values as currency
 The framework provides you with functionality to format a numeric value as a currency value related to the users current locale settings.

+### Get configured meta data for fields (incl. icons and colors)
+The framework allows you to get the configured meta data for fields at Fact Sheets or relations (e.g. for fields that are of type single select).
+This allows you to reuse the same colors and icons in the report visualisation and makes the integration into LeanIX look more seemless to the users.